ndbroadbent/bundler_local_development/README.md

     gem 'bundler_local_development', :group => :development, :require => false
     begin
       require 'bundler_local_development'
-      # Set up list of gems that should be loaded if they are found in your local gem directory.
+      # Set up the list of gems that should be used when they are found in your local gem directory.
       # Remove this line to always load local gems when possible.
       Bundler.development_gems = [/foo/, 'bar', /baz/]
     rescue LoadError